fr4iser90/2d_server_backed_client/README.md

 # Fun Home Project

-**Note:** This project is not working at all (yet!), but hey, at least UDP seems pretty fast!
-Just having fun and experimenting with some modular stuff.
+**Note:** This project is still a work in progress and is not fully functional yet.
+I’m currently experimenting with modular design and exploring UDP communication.
+While it may not be fully operational, it’s a great learning experience!

 **Core Projects:**
 - Backend: NodeJS